johnnydk77/project-1/README.md

 // - Display Message for player’s turns

-#### PostMVP

 Track Player’s turn and alert to moves.

 Check for winner (number of ways to win)

 Game reset

-Winning logic for all combo's
+#### PostMVP

-Also want to add CSS animation that rewards winner with a game piece changing and becoming very special!
+add CSS animation that rewards winner with a game piece changing and becoming very special!

+GAME COMPONENTS.

+User should be able to drop an individual piece into a designated cell

+When a piece is played the next player will choose the next cell and move to desired cell.
+Visual feedback of player moves should be indicated.

+Once a player has placed four pieces in a row the game is over and a winner will be announced.

+Once a winner has been declared the game will reset and be able to play again.

+Anticipated Challenges:

+  Getting js to be fully functional and able work without bugs.

+  Having all desing elements work with DOM elements properly.